CarperAI/trlx/CONTRIBUTING.md

 ## Submitting code

 > **Note**: Make sure to first search through the [issue tracker](https://github.com/CarperAI/trlx/issues) and [PR list](https://github.com/CarperAI/trlx/pulls) to avoid duplicating work.
-If you want to work on a non-trivial feature, we highly recommended that you first open an issue in the [issue tracker](https://github.com/CarperAI/trlx/issues) to get feedback from core developers.
+If you want to work on a non-trivial feature, we highly recommend that you first open an issue in the [issue tracker](https://github.com/CarperAI/trlx/issues) to get feedback from core developers.

 Follow these steps to start contributing code: